Skip to main content

 Can I install both stable and nightly builds?

 Yes, it's safe and easy to use the stable and nightly builds for different projects, each with their own virtual environment and package dependencies.
-For more information, read the Install guide.
+For more information, read the packages guide.

 Does the MAX SDK collect telemetry?